K-tecchan/pr-note/README.md

 Executing the above command will create a pull request from the head branch to the base branch.
 If a pull request already exists, it will be updated instead.

 Pull request body and title can be customized using a template file.
 The first line of the template file is used as the pull request title, and the rest as the body.
-[Default](src/doc/template.tera) is used if no template file is specified.
+[Default template](src/doc/template.tera) is used if no template file is specified.

 Template uses [Tera](https://keats.github.io/tera/) syntax.